AlexRS90/blog-app/README.md

 ✅  Used methods from models. 📈  <br>
 ✅  Used partials to keep the code DRY 🏜️  <br>

+Milestone 6:

+✅  Create forms to perform the following functions: <br>
+      ✔️  Creates a Post on behalf of the current_user. 📄 <br>
+      ✔️  Create a comment on behalf of the current_user. ✍️ <br>
+✅  Allow Users to add likes to Posts. 👍

 ## Built With

 - Ruby On Rails